tinhochu/react-native-botui/README.md

-# react-botui
+# react-native-botui

-React wrapper for the BotUI API
+React Native for Appmuseme, wrapper for the BotUI API